MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Application team should use application security groups at the subnet level NSGs to protect multitier VMs within their "landing zone".

-- Use NSGs and asgs to microsegment traffic within the "landing zone" and avoid using a central NVA to filter these traffic flows.
+- Use NSGs and ASGs to microsegment traffic within the "landing zone" and avoid using a central NVA to filter these traffic flows.

 - Is recommended to enable NSG flow logs and feed them into traffic analytics to gain insights into internal and external traffic flows.

 - Use NSGs to selectively whitelist inter "landing zone" connectivity.

-- For virtual-wan-based network topologies, route traffic across "landing zones" via Azure Firewall only if the customer requires packet inspection and logging capabilities for traffic flowing across "landing zones".
+- For virtual-WAN-based network topologies, route traffic across "landing zones" via Azure Firewall only if the customer requires packet inspection and logging capabilities for traffic flowing across "landing zones".

 ## 9. Define network encryption requirements